On flow polytopes, order polytopes, and certain faces of the alternating sign matrix polytope: Flow and order polytopes

 The \textbf{flow polytope} $\F_G$ associated to the graph $G$ is the set of all flows $fl: E(G) \rightarrow \R_{\geq 0}$ of size one on $G$. \end{definition}

-\begin{remark} Note that the restriction that at each vertex $v \in [2,n-1]$ of $G$ there are both incoming and outgoing edges is not a serious one.
-If there is a vertex $v \in [2,n-1]$ with only incoming or outgoing edges, then in $\F_G$ the flow on all these edges must be zero, and thus, up to removing such vertices, any flow polytope $\F_G$ is equivalent to a flow polytope defined as above. \end{remark}
+We assume that in our flow polytopes $\F_G$ each vertex $v \in \{2,3,\ldots,n-1\}$ in $G$ has both incoming and outgoing edges.
+Note that this restriction is not a serious one.
+If there is a vertex $v \in [2,n-1]$ with only incoming or outgoing edges, then in $\F_G$ the flow on all these edges must be zero, and thus, up to removing such vertices, any flow polytope $\F_G$ is integrally equivalent to a flow polytope defined as above.